gigirassy/pinata/README.md

 The Docker image, built by you, ranges between 5-7 MB, and the entire workings depend on a single main.go.

-Pinata takes very little memory to run, about 7MB of memory with an Chimera docker image when active, and 1MB when idle.
+Pinata takes very little memory to run, about 7MB of memory with an Chimera docker image when active (15~ MB with Chunk Mode enabled), and 1MB when idle.
 In addition, the frontend uses no Javascript, which makes it friendly to low-end systems like netbooks!

 Despite being so light, Pinata supports bookmarks via cookies (encrypted!) and can be made a PWA on your phone.